Most book lists skip the only question that matters

 2. Mindset by Carol Dweck – For changing how you respond to failure

 Psychologist Carol Dweck at Stanford University has spent decades researching how people interpret failure.
-In a longitudinal study with colleagues Blackwell and Trzesniewski, Dweck found that students who learned a growth mindset – the belief that abilities develop through effort – showed improved classroom motivation and reversed a declining grade trajectory, while students in the control group continued to decline [3].
+Growth mindset is Carol Dweck’s term for the belief that abilities develop through effort and learning, as distinct from fixed traits determined at birth.
+In a longitudinal study with colleagues Blackwell and Trzesniewski, Dweck found that students who learned a growth mindset showed improved classroom motivation and reversed a declining grade trajectory, while students in the control group continued to decline [3].

 Blackwell, Trzesniewski, and Dweck found that teaching students a growth mindset promoted positive change in classroom motivation and reversed a declining grade trajectory, while the control group continued to decline [3].